Puppy Training 101

 RELATED POST: How To Train A Dog NOT To Do Something

-Stopping a puppy from biting requires consistency
+Stopping a puppy from biting requires consistenT Training

 If one person in the home thinks it’s fun and continues to let a puppy bite them during play, this will send out mixed messages to the puppy.